 For more than a decade Five Talents has been developing a model of microfinance in Africa which allows our clients to build a sustainable income and forge a route out of poverty.

-As a microfinance charity, we provide services to more than 20,000 people living in Kenya, Tanzania, and Uganda.
-Our aim is to give our clients the means to save together (in groups we call Trust Groups) and take small business loans to invest in their micro-enterprises.
+As a microfinance charity, we provide services to more than 20,000 people living in Kenya, Tanzania, DR Congo and Uganda.
+Our aim is to give our members the means to save together (in groups we call Trust Groups) and take small business loans to invest in their micro-enterprises.
 All Trust Groups are unique but most follow a basic model.
 Visit our blog to find out more.